de0ne/Retail-dataset-Analysis/README.md

-# Analysis of a retail store dataset using Jupyter Notebook.
+# Analysis of a retail store sales dataset using Jupyter Notebook.